-Semesters: I and II
+Semesters: I and II 3 class contact hours 6 week hours 72 semester hours

 The unit introduces the student to conflicting interpretations and the use of source material.
 It seeks to use the approaches and methods of History as a discipline to examine the historical foundations of Australian society.